hapax/hapax.github.io/assets/form.md

 physics, which, starting from the 19th century puzzles of statistical mechanics, conjured up atoms, subatomic particles, the zoo of the Standard Model, and even tinier hypothetical entities like strings and spin foams.
-Most physicists spend their time in a lab, on a computer, or by a blackboard, trying to reduce complex things to simple things they understand.
+Most physicists spend their time in a lab, on a computer, or in front of a blackboard, trying to reduce complex things to simple things they understand.
 So like Platonism in mathematics, reductionism in physics simply makes a philosophy out of everyday practice.
 We break stuff down, so things reduce; we play abstractly with